Note

 Update the schema

 Stream Analytics infers the data model schema based on the first set of events in the output.
-Later, if necessary, the data model schema is updated to accommodate incoming events that might not fit into the original schema.
+Later, if necessary, it updates the data model schema to accommodate incoming events that might not fit into the original schema.

-Avoid the SELECT * query to prevent dynamic schema update across rows.
-In addition to potential performance implications, it might result in uncertainty of the time taken for the results.
-Select the exact fields that need to be shown on the Power BI dashboard.
-Additionally, the data values should be compliant with the chosen data type.
+Avoid using the SELECT * query to prevent dynamic schema updates across rows.
+In addition to potential performance implications, it might result in uncertainty about the time taken for the results.
+Select the exact fields that you want to show on the Power BI dashboard.
+Additionally, ensure the data values are compliant with the chosen data type.

 Limitations and best practices

-Currently, Power BI can be called roughly once per second.
+Currently, you can call Power BI roughly once per second.
 Streaming visuals support packets of 15 KB.
-Beyond that, streaming visuals fail (but push continues to work).
-Because of these limitations, Power BI lends itself most naturally to cases where Azure Stream Analytics does a significant data load reduction.
-We recommend using a Tumbling window or Hopping window to ensure that data push is at most one push per second, and that your query lands within the throughput requirements.
+Beyond that size, streaming visuals fail (but push continues to work).
+Because of these limitations, Power BI works best when Azure Stream Analytics significantly reduces the data load.
+Use a tumbling window or hopping window to ensure that you push data at most once per second and that your query meets the throughput requirements.
 For more info on output batch size, see Power BI REST API limits.

 For example: